yaroslav-honchar/nextjs-ecommerce-admin/README.md

 - **Database Integration**: Utilizes `@prisma/client` for database operations.
 - **Admin Panel**: Manage store billboards and other entities through an intuitive interface.
 - **Responsive Design**: Built with modern UI libraries for a responsive and accessible design.
+- **Stripe Integration**: Integrated with Stripe for payment processing.

 ## Configuration

 First, create a `.env` file in the root directory of the project with the following environment variables:

+- Core environment variables for the application.
+    - `NEXT_PUBLIC_API_URL` - The base URL for the API routes.
+By default, it is set to `http://localhost:3001/api`.
+You can change it based on your deployment environment.
+    - `CLIENT_APP_URL` - The base URL for the client application.
+By default, it is set to `http://localhost:3000`.
+You can change it based on your deployment environment.
 - The base URL for the API routes.
 By default, it is set to `http://localhost:3000/api`.
 You can change it based on your deployment environment.
     - `NEXT_PUBLIC_API_URL`: The base URL for the API routes.
 By default, it is set to `http://localhost:3000/api`.
 You